aspose-cells/Aspose.Cells-Doc-md/japanese/nodejsjava/developer-guide/pivot-tables/manage-value-fields/_index.ja.md

 ---

-Value fields are the heart of every pivot table, the numeric aggregates that summarise the source data.
-In Aspose.Cells for Node.js via Java, the data region of a pivot table is populated by adding base fields to it through `PivotTable.addFieldToArea`, and each field placed in that region can have its own summary function.
-When two or more data fields exist, Aspose.Cells exposes a special aggregate field, `PivotTable.getValuesField()`, that can be plotted onto the Row or Column axis as a base field, giving you finer control over how value fields appear in the layout.

 ## Adding a Field to the Data Region

 Adding a base field to the data (value) region is the first step in shaping how a pivot table aggregates your source data.
 Aspose.Cells exposes `PivotTable.addFieldToArea(PivotFieldType, string)`, an overload that accepts the constant `PivotFieldType.DATA` and the source-column name.
 Once a field is added to the data region, the API exposes it through the `PivotTable.getDataFields()` collection, in the order in which the fields were added.
 By default, a numeric source column is summarised with `ConsolidationFunction.SUM`, while a non-numeric column defaults to `COUNT`.

 ## Changing the Summary Function

-Every field placed in the data region is wrapped internally as a `PivotField` instance, and its `getFunction()` property returns a value from the `ConsolidationFunction` enum.
-The same `setFunction()` setter lets you switch between the available aggregates, including `SUM`, `COUNT`, `AVERAGE`, `MAX`, `MIN`, `PRODUCT`, `STD_DEV`, `STD_DEVP`, `VAR`, and `VARP`.

 {{% alert color="primary" %}}
 Changing `Function` only affects the aggregate, the source column does not change.
 {{% /alert %}}

-You can therefore leave one data field as `SUM` while you add a second data field that targets the same source column but uses `COUNT` or `AVERAGE`, all in a single pivot.

 ## Plotting Value Fields to Row or Column Axis